Bank of England’s Carney hints at stimulus in no-deal Brexit

-LONDON (AP) — The governor of the Bank of England gave his biggest hint yet that he’d back a stimulus package to shore up the British economy if the country crashes out of the European Union at the end of October with no deal.
+LONDON (AP) — The governor of the Bank of England gave his biggest hint yet that he’d back a stimulus package for the British economy if the country crashes out of the European Union at the end of October with no deal.

-In testimony to lawmakers on Wednesday, Governor Mark Carney said the response from the bank’s nine-member rate-setting panel to a no-deal Brexit will depend on the impacts on demand, supply and on the exchange rate.
+In testimony to lawmakers on Wednesday, Mark Carney said the response from the bank’s rate-setting panel to a no-deal Brexit will “not be automatic” and will depend on the impacts on demand, supply and on the exchange rate.
 A fall in the pound, for example, could lead to a rise in inflation that could prompt some rate-setters to want higher rates.

-Carney said “some of us, myself included” think it’s “more likely” that some stimulus will be provided but that are “no guarantees.”
+“Some of us, myself included, not all of us, have said that on balance it’s not equally weighted, the outcomes.
+So it’s more likely that we will provide some stimulus in that event,” Carney said.

+For Carney, dealing with the potential of a no-deal Brexit on Oct.
+31 — Britain’s revised departure date — will not last long as he’s leaving the bank in January after nearly seven years at the helm.
+His successor has yet to be announced.

-He said the risks of a no-deal Brexit have increased in recent weeks and that’s weighing on the economy, particularly on business investment and the housing market.
+Carney said the risks of a no-deal Brexit have increased in recent weeks and that’s weighing on the economy, particularly on business investment and the housing market.

 Under a no-deal scenario, tariffs and other restrictions would be imposed on trade between Britain and the EU.
-Most economists think that will lead to a deep recession in Britain that would likely prompt the central bank to slash interest rates and launch another monetary stimulus program.
+Most economists think that will lead to a deep recession in Britain that would likely prompt the central bank to slash rates and launch another monetary stimulus program.

 However, if Britain secures a Brexit deal, “there would be a requirement for limited and gradual rate increases” to the main interest rate, which stands at 0.75%, Carney said.